Rockhounding Black Fire Opals in Northwestern Nevada

 - Bank Digging: This is the more difficult mining style of the two offered, but often produces more sizable and valuable opals.
 What’s involved?
 Knocking fresh material from the bank, typically with a pick rock or hammer.
 The experts at Royal Peacock Opal Mine will tell you if you sound like you’re hitting glass, you’ve probably struck an opal.
 Next, work on using small hand tools to dig the specimen out, being careful not to break it as it is a glass-like material.

 - Raking the Tailings: The second mining style is less expensive and less strenuous, and visitors will often end up with a few opals to head home with.
 Often times, bank diggers will knock sizable opals loose without realizing it, leaving the tailing miners uncovered bounty.

-The Virgin Valley is a remote location; spending the night in the area is almost a necessity.
-Campgrounds can be found nearby, but a better option is settling in for the night right on the Royal Peacock Opal Mine premises.
+The Virgin Valley is a ruggedly remote—spending the night in the area is almost a necessity.
+The Virgin Valley Campgrounds can be found nearby, but a better option is settling in for the night right at the Royal Peacock RV Park.
 Visitors can take their pick from a furnished cabin with nearby restrooms, or a more modern accommodation called “The Trailer with running water.
 Both options are completely furnished with A/C and heat, and have small kitchens and living areas.
 Otherwise, take your pick at one of the many campsites and RV spots, which have full hookups, laundry, and a shower.